telerik/winforms-docs/treeview/data-binding/performance.md

 To improve performance in data loading and other long running operations use the RadTreeView __BeginUpdate__ and __EndUpdate__ methods.
 Place __BeginUpdate__ and __EndUpdate__ just before and after blocks of code that add, remove or reorder large numbers of nodes.

-See the [Load On Demand]({%slug winforms/treeview/data-binding/load-on-demand%}) topic for an example.